JuliaData/DataFrames.jl/docs/src/lib/functions.md

   (subsetting of individual columns is spawned in separate tasks).

 In general to ensure that multi-threading is used Julia process must be started with more than one thread.
-Some operations turn on multi-threading only if enough rows in the processed data frame are present (the exact threshold when multi-threading is enabled is considered to be undefined and might change in the future).
+Some operations turn on multi-threading only if enough rows are present in the processed data frame.
+(the exact threshold when multi-threading is enabled is considered to be undefined and might change in the future).